kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 ---
 title: "Google Cloud Load Balancers"
-description: Use Gloo Edge to complement Google Cloud load balancers
+description: Use Gloo Gateway to complement Google Cloud load balancers
 weight: 8
 ---

-This document shows how to instantiate Google Cloud Load Balancers to complement Gloo Edge.
+This document shows how to instantiate Google Cloud Load Balancers to complement Gloo Gateway.

 ## Table of Contents